What Is It Like to Be a Bat?: Criticisms

-Daniel Dennett denies Nagel's claim that the bat's consciousness is inaccessible, contending that any "interesting or theoretically important" features of a bat's consciousness would be amenable to third-person observation.
+Daniel Dennett denied Nagel's claim that the bat's consciousness is inaccessible, contending that any "interesting or theoretically important" features of a bat's consciousness would be amenable to third-person observation.
 For instance, it is clear that bats cannot detect objects more than a few meters away because echolocation has a limited range.
 Dennett holds that any similar aspects of its experiences could be gleaned by further scientific experiments.
-He has also pointed out that Nagel's argument and question were not new, but had previously been stated by B. A. Farrell in an article "Experience", in the Journal "Mind", in 1950.
+He has also pointed out that Nagel's argument and question were not new, but had previously been stated by B. A. Farrell in his 1950 article "Experience", published in the journal Mind.

 Kathleen Akins similarly argued that many questions about a bat's subjective experience hinge on unanswered questions about the neuroscientific details of a bat's brain (such as the function of cortical activity profiles), and Nagel is too quick in ruling these out as answers to his central question.

-Peter Hacker analyzes Nagel's statement as not only "malconstructed" but philosophically "misconceived" as a definition of consciousness, and he asserts that Nagel's paper "laid the groundwork for…forty years of fresh confusion about consciousness."
+Peter Hacker analyzes Nagel's statement as not only "malconstructed" but philosophically "misconceived" as a definition of consciousness, and he asserts that Nagel's paper "laid the groundwork for ... forty years of fresh confusion about consciousness".